Dr. Querine Hanlon

 Mr. Souley holds a Ph.D. certificate in Education from Ahmed Bello University (A.B.U.)
 Zaria, an MA in Education from the University of Leeds, and an MA and BA in English Language from the University of Niamey.

+Mr. Stolz joined SCG in August 2018 as a Project Coordinator, supporting SCG’s projects in West and Central Africa before being promoted to Program Officer in September 2019.
 Prior to joining SCG, Mr. Stolz served as a Program Analyst for the Defense Security Cooperation Agency’s Africa Center for Strategic Studies at the National Defense University in Washington, DC, leading the monitoring and evaluation efforts for programs focusing on a variety of topics ranging from maritime security to countering violent extremism.
 He also worked as a Program Assistant for Blumont Inc., supporting Peace through Development II, a USAID-funded project focused on countering violent extremism in Burkina Faso, Chad, and Niger.

 Mr. Stolz holds a BA in International Affairs from the George Washington University.